CodeMarie/final-project-part-2-dash-app/README.md

 import plotly.express as px
 import pandas as pd
 ```

-Note within the ipynb file pandas and plotly.express is imported.Click on Run All to begin executing these cells
+Note within the ipynb file pandas and plotly.express is imported.
+Click on Run All to begin executing these cells

 Within app.py
 ```sh